Stratio/sparta/doc/src/site/sphinx/usingSparkta.rst

    "timeBucket": ("BUCKET_LABEL")  Default: "minute"

 * checkpointGranularity:
-   If not created any bucketer time to identify with "timeBucket" you can leave the system assigned to each event time with the specified granularity.
+   If not created any dimensioner time to identify with "timeBucket" you can leave the system assigned to each event time with the specified granularity.
    Is possible omit this parameter in policy.